Viewer#

 for example, it has no effect in full-screen mode).

-section adjust entity selection behavior.
+The Selection section adjust entity selection behavior.
 Show Joint Axes

 allows showing the revoltue/prismatic axes of articulation joints.
 Show Origin

-adjusts the opacity of the selected actor.
+size of the axes.
+Opacity adjusts the opacity of the selected actor.

-displays the current rendering FPS.
+Finally FPS displays the current rendering FPS.
 Note this value does not

 represent the time to render a frame, as it is v-synced and affected by CPU